tok2000/UIStreamSegmentation/README.md

 ## Evaluation
 ### Results from the thesis and additional results
 The results reported in the thesis can be found in the directory <code>bernard/experiment/results/results_complete</code>.
 The directory <code>bernard/experiment/results/additional_results</code> also contains additional results from configurations which were not included in the thesis due to performance or space reasons.
+All the results are saved in Excel sheets which are produced by the scripts.
+The results can be obtained in the following way:
+* Each Excel file represents the results of one specific configuration on each of the different datasets which are then represented by the different sheets inside of the Excel file.
+The sheet name hereby refers to the identifier of the dataset. 'reimb' refers to the real-life UI log 'Reimbursement', 'student' refers to the real-life UI log 'StudentRecord', 'real' refers to the real-life customer-journey log and 'delay_d' refers to one of the synthetically produced UI logs by Bernard et al. while d refers to the chosen delay.
 ### Data
 Our approach was tested on a variety of user interaction and customer journey logs.
 The raw data and logs used are located in <code>bernard/datasets/</code>.

-* The directory <code>bernard/datasets/real/</code> contains the real-life customer journey log by Bernard et al.
+* The directory <code>bernard/datasets/real</code> contains the real-life customer journey log by Bernard et al.
-* The directory <code>bernard/datasets/synthetic/</code> contains the synthetically produced logs by Bernard et al.
+* The directory <code>bernard/datasets/synthetic</code> contains the synthetically produced logs by Bernard et al.
-* The directory <code>bernard/datasets/leno/</code> contains the real-life user interaction logs by Leno et al.
+* The directory <code>bernard/datasets/leno</code> contains the real-life user interaction logs by Leno et al.
 ### Reproduce
 The obtain all results run the evaluation script using <code>python benchmarking.py</code>, the <code>run</code> function accepts a parameter <code>parallel</code>, which can be set to <code>True</code> to speed things up, but this requires some resources as it runs many processes in parallel.